CPD certified course, moving & positioning of people, online training ideal for nurses, care home staff, domiciliary carers.

 - The principles of safer moving and handling of people

-- Actions to take following a moving and handling risk assessment:
+- Actions to take following a handling & positioning risk assessment:

 - The Health and Safety Executive’s (HSE) ‘Numerical Guidelines for Lifting and Lowering Loads’